Full-Duplex-Bench-v2: A Multi-Turn Evaluation Framework for Duplex Dialogue Systems with an Automated Examiner: Full-Duplex-Bench-v2 Framework

 \subsection{Automated Examiner}

 The Examiner delivers spoken instructions, steers the conversation, and dynamically adjusts goals based on the Evaluatee’s responses.
 Importantly, in FDB-v2 the Examiner itself is a spoken language model.
 We adopt \texttt{gpt-realtime}, as prior work~\cite{fdb15} shows it to be stable, responsive to system instructions, capable of low-latency listening and speaking, and rarely prone to confusing its Examiner role with that of a general AI assistant.
 This reliability enables consistent role-play across diverse scenarios.
-The Examiner governs dialogue progression by checking whether semantic goals are satisfied and may \textbf{intentionally} interrupt to create natural overlaps.
+Importantly, the Examiner uses synthesized speech rather than recorded human audio.
+While this reduces natural prosodic variation, it ensures that every model faces identical acoustic conditions, allowing us to isolate content understanding and turn-taking logic without confounds from examiner variability.
+The Examiner governs dialogue progression by checking whether semantic goals are satisfied and may interrupt to create natural overlaps.
 Each dialogue is initiated by the Examiner, proceeds through staged goals, and ends with a fixed closing utterance to simplify parsing.